oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 For more information about providing ingress using Istio, see the [Istio documentation](https://istio.io/docs/tasks/traffic-management/ingress/).

-#### WebLogic Replication Traffic
+#### WebLogic EJB and Servlet Session State Replication Traffic

-To support replication traffic in an Istio service mesh, the introspector job will:
+To support WebLogic EJB and servlet session state replication traffic in an Istio service mesh, the introspector job will:

 * Automatically create a network access point using the `replicationChannelPort` specified in the `istio` configuration in the domain custom resouorce yaml.